Wonder Woman: Bloodlines: Plot

-In the temple, Princess Diana and Steve are suddenly confronted by Cheetah, who is now part of a team of supervillains called Villainy Inc. led by Poison and Cyber, who also uses a serum similar to Giganta's.
+In the temple, Diana and Steve are confronted by Cheetah, who is now part of a team of supervillains called Villainy Inc. led by Poison and Cyber, who also uses a serum similar to Giganta's.
 Steve and Etta enter the maze in the temple, where they encounter and defeat a Minotaur.
-Diana subdues Cheetah, reunites with Steve and Etta, and drinks the fountain's water, finally regaining her memory.
+Diana subdues Cheetah, reunites with Steve and Etta, and drinks the fountain's water, regaining her memory.
 Diana also realizes that the Minotaur was enchanted to defend the fountain, and destroys it.
-By doing so, the Minotaur is set free and is named "Ferdinand" by Steve.
+By doing so, the Minotaur is set free, with Steve naming him Ferdinand.

-The trio make it back to Cale Pharmaceuticals, where they pinpoint Themyscira's location.
-However, they are interrupted by Cyber, who reveals their organization's plan to steal the Amazon's technological artifacts for personal gain.
+The trio make it back to Cale Pharmaceuticals and pinpoint Themyscira's location, but Cyber interrupts them, revealing their organization's plan to steal Amazon artifacts for personal gain.
 Cyber reactivates Vanessa to attack Diana while the others escape.
-Eventually, Diana defeats Vanessa and manages to let her friends escape, while Vanessa flees.
-With the new information they have, Diana and Steve return to Themyscira, only to find it already under siege by Villainy Inc. Vanessa distracts the heroes as Cyber and Poison unleash their endgame weapon Medusa.
-Medusa refuses to be under their control and destroys Cyber's mechanical body.
-Poison offers Medusa an enhancement serum to win her favor, but Medusa turns her to stone and takes it anyway.
-Growing bigger and stronger, she starts destroying the city and killing Amazons.
-Confronting Medusa and getting badly beaten, Diana uses the gorgon's venom to blind herself, allowing her to meet Medusa head-on.
-Diana is battered to the ground but saved by Vanessa, who is inspired by Diana's self-sacrifice, and together they kill Medusa.
-In the aftermath, Vanessa and Queen Hippolyta reconcile with Princess Diana.
-Queen Hippolyta presents her daughter as the champion of Themyscira and decides to open Themyscira to the outside world.
+Eventually, Diana defeats Vanessa and lets her friends escape, while Vanessa flees.
+With the new information, Diana and Steve return to Themyscira, only to find it under siege by Villainy Inc. Vanessa distracts the heroes as Cyber and Poison unleash their endgame weapon, Medusa.
+Medusa refuses to be under their control and destroys Cyber.
+Poison offers Medusa an enhancement serum to win her favor, but Medusa turns her to stone and takes it anyway, beginning to destroy the city.
+Confronting Medusa and getting badly beaten, Diana blinds herself with Medusa's venom, allowing her to meet her head-on.
+Diana is battered to the ground but saved by Vanessa, who is inspired by her self-sacrifice, and together they kill Medusa.
+In the aftermath, Vanessa and Hippolyta reconcile with Diana.
+Hippolyta presents Diana as the champion of Themyscira and decides to open Themyscira to the outside world.

-In a mid-credits scene, Princess Diana returns to Washington where she confronts Cale.
-Cale reveals herself to be the true mastermind behind Villainy Inc. and the one who killed Julia.
-Cale claims she will invade Themyscira again to profit from the Amazons' technology, but Diana accepts her challenge as she is now the protector of Themyscira and impales her sword to her desk.
-Diana leaves confidently as a horrified and vengeful Cale vainly tries to remove the sword.
+In a mid-credits scene, Diana returns to Washington and confronts Cale, who reveals herself as the true mastermind behind Villainy Inc. and the one who killed Julia.
+Cale claims she will invade Themyscira again to profit from the Amazons' technology, but Diana accepts her challenge and impales her sword in her desk, leaving confidently as Cale tries to remove the sword.